chahnel/kroehne.github.io/4_Cookbook.md

 Single Select: Only one selectable element within one ImageMap can be selected at once (at runtime).

-You can set the status to one of the two by going to the core-tab in the properties-menu of the ImageMap (right click when ONLY the image is selected in the designer view) and then set “Multiple-Select-Mode” to “true” or “false”.
+You can set the status to one of the two by going to the core-tab in the properties-menu of the ImageMap (right click when ONLY the image is selected in the designer view) and then set ?Multiple-Select-Mode? to ?true? or ?false?.

-The functionality „validity“helps you to find out whether there are overlaps.
-Right click outside of the Frame and you will find the command “validate” in the context-menu:
+The functionality ?validity?helps you to find out whether there are overlaps.
+Right click outside of the Frame and you will find the command ?validate? in the context-menu:

 ![](images/media/image343.jpeg)

-„Validity“ will show you all the overlaps and also gives and explanation.
+?Validity? will show you all the overlaps and also gives and explanation.

 ### <span id="_Ref369882161" class="anchor"><span id="_Toc380472953" class="anchor"></span></span>Highlighting